Diabetes and Diabetic Retinopathy

 Diabetes and Your Eyes

-Dr. Jeffrey C. Johnson of Artisan Optics in Boise explain, “Diabetic retinopathy is possibly the most serious eye condition related to diabetes.
+Jeffrey C. Johnson, O. D. of Artisan Optics in Boise explain, “Diabetic retinopathy is possibly the most serious eye condition related to diabetes.
 This occurs as a result of extended periods of high blood sugar.
 Diabetic retinopathy comes in two types: nonproliferative and proliferative.”

 Nonproliferative diabetic retinopathy is the earliest stage of retinopathy.
 This occurs when damaged blood vessels in the retina begin leaking fluids and blood into the eye.
 In some cases, deposits of cholesterol from the blood may leak into the retina.
 Although diabetic retinopathy at this stage is rarely sight threatening, sometimes swelling or thickening of the macula caused by fluid leaked into the eye causes the macula to function improperly.
 This is called macular edema and is the leading cause of vision loss caused by diabetes.